Discover the best yarns for amigurumi with honest reviews of many popular cotton yarns

 What they say: “The mercerization process gives the yarn incredible color and sheen which will last through multiple wash cycles.
 Choose from a variety of 24 colors, which will be perfect for making fashion garments, home décor, bath and kitchen accessories, and items for babies and children.”

 The yarns in this group are my FAVORITE to work with.
 I love their softness and they’re strong enough for amigurumi.
-Because these yarns are unmercerized you can brush out the finished work with a wire bristle brush and make it really fuzzy.
+These yarns are unmercerized so they have a matte finish and little fuzziness to them.

 I Love This Cotton Yarn (colors above – teal, pale denim, and pistache)